uaevuon/YAWPUG/docs/README.md

 # YAWPUG
 **Y**et **A**nother **W**eb**P** **U**tilities **G**ui: GUI for WebP Utilities using [Qt for Python(PySide6)](https://doc.qt.io/qtforpython/).
+This program is aim to provide you an easy method for GIF to WebP converting.

 ## Setup
 1. Install Python 3.7+ (64-bit), making sure to add it to your PATH.